scicolabs/introduction/Intro.md

 To successfully complete this lab, you should be familiar with the following:

+- Familiarity with an SSH client for your desktop operating system (e.g. PuTTY or a native SSH client)
-- Introductory familiarity with SSH and Linux
+- Basic familiarity with SSH and Linux
-- Command line familiarity – copy files/data
+- Linux command line familiarity – copy files/data
+- Some programming knowledge (Python preferred)
 - Linux desktop (e.g. Gnome) experience not necessary, but helpful

 ## Topics Covered